FxScouts review services independently to help you make informed decisions.

 How to choose the best FSCA Regulated Forex Brokers

 ZAR accounts: South African and International brokers can offer ZAR accounts.
-In this case, when a client deposits with the broker, the funds are kept in Rands and not converted to USD, EUR, or GBP.
+When a client deposits with the broker, the funds are kept in Rands and not converted to USD, EUR, or GBP.
 ZAR accounts have both advantages and disadvantages, but should you wish to keep your funds, you will need a broker with ZAR base currency support.

-Segregated accounts: FSCA regulated brokers must keep all client funds in segregated accounts, which keeps client money and company operation money separate and makes client funds more protected from abuse.
-However, just because the broker must have segregated accounts does not mean they are using South African banks, so if you would rather your money be kept in South Africa, it is wise to register a ZAR trading account with a local broker.
+Segregated accounts: FSCA-regulated brokers must keep all client funds in segregated accounts, which keeps client money and company operation money separate and makes client funds more protected from abuse.
+However, just because the broker must have segregated accounts does not mean they are using South African banks, so if you would rather have your money kept in South Africa, it is wise to register a ZAR trading account with a local broker.

 Trading costs: As with comparing brokers of any regulation, it is important to look at what it would cost to trade with any specific broker.
 When we compare trading costs, we consider what trading one lot of EUR/USD on the entry-level account would cost a trader.